- Water resistant

 At the end of the tights, zips have been done away with in favour of stretch ankles, with bold reflective strips running the full length of the calfs.

-The first thing I noticed about the Rapha Soupless winter tights is the fit.
+The first thing I noticed about the Rapha Souplesse winter tights is the fit.
 It’s what Rapha call Pro Fit, designed to sit close to the skin, with a high stretch fabric that hugs the body.
 And hug the body it does.
 It’s as close as you can get to being summer kit level of closeness without being restrictive at all.

 The bib’s upper are super comfortable and allow you to ignore them once on – the ideal fit in my option.

-If you read my review on the Soupless insulated jacket, or indeed the Vitus Energie VR cross bike you’ll be familiar with this next bit, my ill planned and thought through gravel ride in the peak district.
+If you read my review on the Souplesse insulated jacket, or indeed the Vitus Energie VR cross bike you’ll be familiar with this next bit, my ill planned and thought through gravel ride in the peak district.